 - No textbooks are required for this paper.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

 On completion of this paper students will be able to:

-- Identify and critique risk factors that make a worker susceptible to pain, injury and disability - (including biomechanical, psychosocial, cultural and environmental factors) and relate evidence on risk factors to physiotherapy practice;
+- Identify and critique risk factors that make a worker susceptible to discomfort, pain and injury (including biomechanical, psychosocial, cultural and environmental factors) and relate evidence on risk factors to occupational health physiotherapy practice.

-- Demonstrate awareness of current evidence on assessment and management strategies that are effective in the vocational rehabilitation of clients with persistent pain and disability.
+- Demonstrate awareness of current evidence on assessment and management strategies which are effective in the vocational rehabilitation of clients with persistent pain and disability.